 Image Source: Florida Fish and Wildlife/Flickr

 Plastic waste that never makes its way to the ocean still ends up being very dangerous to both wild animals and domesticated ones.
 And the impacts felt by these animals closely mirror their marine brethren.
 They can suffer from various forms of entanglements as well as accidental consumption which may be deadly.
-This can be a heartbreaking topic, but it’s important to address for the sake of animals everywhere.
+This can be a heartbreaking topic, but it’s important to address it for the sake of animals everywhere.
 To learn more, read 5 Ways Plastic Pollution Impacts Animals on Land by Malorie Macklin.

 5. Why We Need to Wake Up and Do Something to Tackle Plastic Pollution in the Oceans

 Over the last ten years, we have produced more plastic than during the whole of the last century and enough plastic is thrown away each year to circle the earth four times.
 So, where does most of this plastic end up?
 The ocean — around 80 percent of marine litter originates on land and most of that is plastic.
 We are treating the ocean like a trash bin with devastating consequences not only to marine life but the entire planetary ecosystem.
 That’s why Why We Need to Wake Up and Do Something to Tackle Plastic Pollution in the Oceans, as Michelle Kelly explains in this article.

 6. More Than Just Trash… How Chemicals That Come With Plastic Pollution Harm You and Animals